omahs/docs-36/docs/react-components/providers/README.md

 ---
 sidebar_position: 1
 title: Getting started
-description: Nevermined Catalog Providers API Reference
+description: Nevermined Providers API Reference
 ---

 This library was generated with [Nx](https://nx.dev).

 # Getting started

-The Catalog exposes a package facilitating the interaction with Web3 providers like Metamask.
-You can see more about in the [documentation](https://docs.nevermined.io/docs/catalog/intro)
+The  exposes a package facilitating the interaction with Web3 providers like Metamask.
+You can see more about in the [documentation](https://docs.nevermined.io/docs/react-components/intro)

 ## Providers supported